COROS vs. Garmin: I Wore Both for 3 Years

 All Watches Have Barometric Data

-The budget to mid-range Garmin Forerunners surprisingly don’t have a barometric altimeter (other than the new FR255), while all COROS watches do.
-The barometric altimeter allows you to have more accurate elevation data, see real-time changes in elevation, and track floors climbed throughout the day.
+Some budget to mid-range Garmins surprisingly don’t have a barometric altimeter, while all COROS watches do.
+The barometric altimeter allows you to have more accurate elevation data, see real-time changes in elevation during workouts, and track floors climbed throughout the day.
 COROS even shows barometric pressure on the watch, which also helps you predict short-term changes in weather (there’s also a storm alert).

 I will say that the elevation can become inaccurate if there are changes in atmospheric pressure during your run.
 So, I’d say the lack of barometric altimeter may only be a dealbreaker if you plan to do a lot of hikes or trail runs, where GPS elevation isn’t as accurate.
 Whether you have a barometric altimeter or not, you can always use Strava to correct your elevation stats based on their data.